ibm-cloud-docs/hs-crypto/service_instance_overview.md

 You need to keep in mind of the following items when you initialize the service instance:

 - The command to exit imprint mode must be signed by one of the added crypto unit administrators by using the signature key.
-- After the crypto unit exits imprint mode, the administrator need to sign any commands with their own signature key.
+- After the crypto unit exits imprint mode, the administrators need to sign any commands with their own signature keys.
 - The master key can be loaded only after the crypto unit exits imprint mode.

 ## Understanding master keys and master key parts